Secrets to Planning an At-Home or Private Estate Wedding

-When it comes to weddings, there really is no place like home.
-Maybe your parents have an amazing lakeside house, or Grandma has that perfect country cottage.
-But odds are your childhood homestead isn't quite prepared for 150 wedding guests, 75 cars, 20 waiters, 15 tables, and 1 happy couple.
+When it comes to Hempstead House in Sands Point, New York.
+But odds are your (or someone else's) home isn't quite prepared for 150 wedding guests, 75 cars, 20 waiters, 15 tables and 1 happy couple.
 Although it may be more work (and more expensive) than you anticipated, you won't regret saying your vows in the place that means the most to you.
-It's all about being prepared for what it takes to throw a wedding in your very own backyard.
+It's all about being prepared for what it takes to throw a wedding in your very own backyard., there really is no place like home.
+Maybe your parents have an amazing lakeside house, your grandparents have a perfect country cottage or you've always had your eye on a grand, private estate like the stunning

 You Need Room to Say "I do"